Etiquetas:

 As she [ . . . ] in my eyes and [ . . . ]

-My trembling subsided in his sure embrace
+My trembling in his sure embrace

-me The Wild but my name was Elisa Day
+They call me The Wild Rose but my name was Elisa Day

 Why they call me it I do not know for my name was Elisa Day

-She was than any I'd seen
+She was more any woman I'd seen

-On the second day he with a rose
+On the second day he smiled with a single rose

 I my head, as I lay on the bed

-'If I show you the roses will you follow?'
+'If I show you the will you follow?'

-They call me The Wild Rose but my was Elisa Day
+They call me The Wild Rose but my name was Elisa Day

 He gave me the roses and we kissed

-And she lay on the bank, the wind light as a thief
+And she lay on the bank, the light as a thief

 As I told her goodbye, said, 'All beauty must die'